Sei969/qobuz-dl/README.md

 # qobuz-dl Ultimate
 Search, explore, and download Lossless and Hi-Res music from [Qobuz](https://www.qobuz.com/).
 This is an enhanced, feature-rich fork of the original qobuz-dl project, designed for the ultimate audiophile experience.
+It includes extensive, native support for classical music metadata to keep your library perfectly organized.

 ## Features & Ultimate Additions